binayakchanda/Swap-numbers-in-list/README.md

 # Swap-numbers-in-list

-positon of the numbers are userdefine.
+input length, nos in list,positon of swaping are userdefine.